the-quetzal-community/.github/profile/README.md

 available under an Approved Community License where users can share their creations and retain free usage rights to their work.

-We actively support and promote these projects and You can join us as a contributing member on Github by
+We actively support and promote these projects and you can join us as a contributing member on Github by
 [starting a discussion](https://the.quetzal.community/.github/discussions)
 and letting us know how you would like to contribute to our cause.